![]() |

 Computer requirements for HGSYSTEM v3.0 and v3.1

-HGSYSTEM will run under MS Windows operating environments (3.1 '95 and NT) within an MS-DOS or Command Line window.
+HGSYSTEM will run under MS Windows operating environments (XP, Vista) within an MS-DOS or Command Line window.

 Downloading the HGSYSTEM programmes

-In order to download the HGSYSTEM files you must proceed via the Licence page, click on the button
+In order to download the HGSYSTEM files you must proceed via the Licence page and click on the button

 The download page should show you two boxes like this